 Telephone: (603) 882-6923

 Fax: (603) 882-8690

-Email: nashua@ccsnh.edu
+nashua@ccsnh.edu

-Website: www.nashuacc.edu
+www.nashuacc.edu

 Nashua Community College (NCC) is one of the seven colleges in the Community College System of New Hampshire.
-For more information about the System, call (800) 247-3420.
+For more information about CCSNH, call (800) 247-3420.

-This catalog is a guide to NCC, and its contents are subject to revision at any time.
-The College reserves the right to change fees, courses, policies, programs, services and personnel as required.
+This catalog is a guide to NCC and its contents are subject to revision at any time.
+The College reserves the right to change tuition, fees, courses, policies, programs, services and personnel as required.
 A matriculated student must follow the curriculum of the program at the time of matriculation.

-Nashua Community College is a smoke-free campus.

-This catalog is current as of July 1, 2008.
+Nashua Community College is a smoke-free campus • This catalog is current as of July 1, 2009 • Cover photo of NCC Atrium: RixonPhotography.com